PartialVolume/shredos.x86_64/README.md

 ```

-## Compiling ShredOS and burning to USB stick
+## Compiling ShredOS and burning to USB stick, the harder way !

 The ShredOS system is built using buildroot.
 The final system size is about 12MB but due to minimim fat32 partition size, the ending image is about